 Even if you plan on breastfeeding, having bottles on hand for other people to do feedings is a must.
 Philips Avent Natural Baby Bottle Newborn Starter Pack has everything you need; five bottles, two newborn nipples, and a bottle brush.

 The great part of the Philips Avent system is that you won’t ever have to purchase bottles again, just upgrade the nipples as your baby grows.

 Baby Bottle Brush

-Baby Carrier/ Ring Sling
+Baby Carrier or Ring Sling

 You’ll need around 5-10 swaddling blankets when your baby first comes home.
 Newborns like to be swaddled and safe while they sleep so these are essential.
 My favorite are the Solly Baby swaddles, they are buttery soft, and stretchy to make it easier to wrap the baby up snug as a bug.